Too Young to Be Sad: Critical reception

-Too Young To Be Sad received positive reviews from critics, praising McRae’s vocal performance, the production and lyrical themes.
-Many critics considered this EP as an improvement compared to its predecessor.
-Eloise Bulmer of DIY noted that while the EP dwells on the well trodden ground of growing pains arising from relationship drama, McRae sounds earnest and convincing.
-You Broke Me First and Wish I Loved You in the 90s were singled out as stand out tracks.
+Too Young To Be Sad received positive reviews from critics, praising McRae's vocal performance, the production and lyrical themes.
+Many critics considered this EP an improvement compared to its predecessor.
+Eloise Bulmer of DIY noted that while the EP dwells on the well-trodden ground of growing pains arising from relationship drama, McRae sounds earnest and convincing.
+"You Broke Me First" and "Wish I Loved You in the 90s" were singled out as stand out tracks.
 Overall, Bulmer sums up the EP as a solid demonstration of what McRae does best, being among the class of young songwriters successfully turning old cliches into fresh perspectives.
 Laura Freyaldenhoven of When the Horn Blows spoke highly of the EP, describing it as everything you want from a pop record, with flawless hooks, spectacular sceneries and not a single note out of place, adding that on the EP, one sonic high chases another, as the emotional scales are raised throughout the record.
-Freyaldenhoven further praised the production and songwriting of the EP, noting that it is "a gorgeous blend of magnetic, slow-moving beats and soaring hooks, infused with a heart-on-sleeve lyricism that is as relatable as it is heart-breaking."
+Freyaldenhoven further praised the production and songwriting of the EP, noting that it is "a gorgeous blend of magnetic, slow-moving beats and soaring hooks, infused with a heart-on-sleeve lyricism that is as relatable as it is heart-breaking".